-The City of Menlo Park manages two Caltrain shuttles bus routes, the Willow and Marsh shuttles, which operate during the AM and PM peak hours taking passengers from Caltrain to their businesses, schools, shopping or appointments.
-The Willow and Marsh bus routes carried 47,708 passengers in 2016.
-The popularity of the Marsh shuttle led to a second shuttle bus being added in July 2017.
-These shuttle programs are generously funded by contributions from the City of Menlo Park's partners: the San Mateo City/County Association of Governments, San Mateo County Transportation Authority, and local businesses.
+The City of Menlo Park manages two Caltrain shuttles, the Willow and Marsh shuttles, which operate during the AM and PM peak hours taking passengers from Caltrain to their businesses, schools, shopping or appointments.
+The Willow and Marsh shuttles carried 40,426 passengers in 2018.
+After operational issues due to a driver shortage, the Marsh shuttle added back its second shuttle bus in April 2019.
+Due to high ridership, the Willow shuttle will soon be upgraded to a larger vehicle in 2020 to help alleviate crowding.
+These shuttle programs are generously funded by contributions from the City of Menlo Park's partners: The San Mateo City/County Association of Governments, San Mateo County Transportation Authority, and local businesses.

 The City also manages a community-based shuttle service which is open to the general public with a focus on the senior community.
 Smaller shuttle buses provide a community feel allowing easy maneuverability into major activity centers such as the senior centers and popular shopping destinations.
-Prior to March 2017, this two-bus service was known as the Midday shuttle and it carried 13,539 passengers in 2016.
-In March 2017, the Midday shuttle evolved into the one-bus Menlo Midday shuttle and the two-bus Belle Haven shuttle.
-The Menlo Midday shuttle now connects West Menlo Park and Sharon Heights with downtown Menlo Park, along with medical facilities at Stanford and in Palo Alto.
-The Belle Haven shuttle now provides all-day service between the Belle Haven neighborhood and downtown Menlo Park.
+There are two fixed-route community shuttles, the one-bus Menlo Midday shuttle and the two-bus Belle Haven shuttle.
+The Menlo Midday shuttle connects West Menlo Park and Sharon Heights with downtown Menlo Park, along with medical facilities at Stanford and in Palo Alto.
+The Belle Haven shuttle provides all-day service between the Belle Haven neighborhood and downtown Menlo Park.
+Collectively, these community shuttles carried 14,149 passengers in 2018.
+Due to a driver shortage, the Menlo Midday shuttle was suspended in September 2018 and the Belle Haven has been running one bus since October 2017.
+In 2020, the Menlo Midday shuttle will resume along with an extension of the Belle Haven shuttle to Palo Alto.
 These shuttle programs are generously funded by contributions from the City of Menlo Park's partners: the San Mateo City/County Association of Governments and the Metropolitan Transportation Commission's Lifeline Program.

 For those residents who do not live within an easy walking distance of a SamTrans stop or the community shuttle service stop, Menlo Park offers the Shoppers' shuttle.
 This service picks up passengers at their homes providing rides to shopping areas, downtown Menlo Park, the library, and senior centers.
 On Tuesdays, the Shoppers' Shuttle transports riders to shopping destinations in Redwood City.
 On Wednesday and Saturdays, the shuttle stops at various locations in Menlo Park and nearby medical facilities at Stanford and in Palo Alto.
-In 2016, the Shoppers' Shuttle carried 1,021 passengers.
-The Shoppers' shuttle is funded by City of Menlo Park and its partner, the San Mateo County Transportation Authority.
+In 2018, the Shoppers' Shuttle carried 1,617 passengers.
+The Shoppers' shuttle is funded by City of Menlo Park.